yike5460/CommProbe/infra/aws/API_INTEGRATION.md

 ## Architecture

-The API is implemented as a dedicated AWS Lambda function (`/infra/aws/lambda/api/index.py`) that integrates with AWS Step Functions to orchestrate the Reddit crawling pipeline.
-This follows the same architecture pattern as other Lambda functions in the system.
+The API is implemented as a dedicated AWS Lambda function (`/infra/aws/lambda/api/index.py`) that integrates with:
+- **AWS Step Functions** to orchestrate the Reddit crawling pipeline
+- **DynamoDB** to read insights and manage system configuration
+- **CloudWatch** for execution logs and monitoring

+**Key Features:**
+- Single Lambda function handles all 14 REST endpoints
+- Python 3.12 runtime with shared dependencies layer
+- Configuration persistence in DynamoDB `supio-system-config` table
+- Default configuration values with override capability
+- Comprehensive error handling and CORS support

 ## API Endpoints